 The Company develops and markets ADR products for character recognition applications within the document image processing market.
 The Company's current products and services enable businesses and government agencies to automate labor intensive, high volume data entry tasks.
 The Company was originally founded in 1982 to focus on a defense area known as TEMPEST, a government program aimed at national security with respect to electronic transmissions.
 Revenues from TEMPEST-related operations equaled \$10.1 million in the fiscal year ended September 30, 1993, but declined to \$1.6 million in fiscal 1995 as a result of a decline in demand for TEMPEST products leading to the sale of the TEMPEST product line in March 1995.
-In response to declining TEMPEST revenue beginning in 1992, the Company changed its focus to certain imaging products which the Company significantly restructured its operations, reducing personnel from approximately 157 to 30 and relocating to smaller facilities.
-During that period, the Company incurred approximately \$2 million of losses, \$1.8 million of which were write-offs associated with the TEMPEST business for \$350,000, marking the final step in shifting its business focus entirely to imaging products.
+In response to declining TEMPEST revenue beginning in 1992, the Company changed its focus to certain imaging products which the Company believed would have greater market potential.
+Between 1992 and 1995, the Company significantly restructured its operations, reducing personnel from approximately 157 to 30 and relocating to smaller facilities.
+During that period, the Company incurred approximately \$2 million of losses, \$1.8 million of which were write-offs associated with the TEMPEST business.
+In March 1995, the Company sold all of the assets related to its TEMPEST business for \$350,000, marking the final step in shifting its business focus entirely to imaging products.